-Student Conduct and Conflict Resolution Official: A University official authorized by the Vice Provost for Student Life to further conduct inquiries, resolve allegations of misconduct, hear and/or present evidence, and sanction students found in violation of the Code.
+Student Conduct and Conflict Resolution Official: A University official authorized by the Executive Director of Student Experience to further conduct inquiries, resolve allegations of misconduct, hear and/or present evidence, and sanction students found in violation of the Code.

-Suspension: Temporary (for a specified period) exclusion of a student from the University premises or from the residential halls
+Suspension: Temporary (for a specified period) exclusion of a student from the University premises or from the residential halls.